 The taste of Som Tam will be best when you enjoy it in Isaan in Northeastern Thailand since this is where it came from.
 There are different versions, but the most popular one contains a lovely Thai fruit: green papaya.

 The crispness and natural flavor of green papaya blend with carrots, tomatoes, dried shrimp, and many other seasonings, thanks to the artisan’s professional and hand mixing skill to create a unique and stimulating taste.

 Check out the instructions to create a fantastic Som Tam.

 10. Yam Talay – Spicy Seafood Salad

-When traveling to this temple country, Yam Talay is food that tourists want to eat.
-Besides the exceptional taste, it is also a healthy food when it brings many nutritional values to the body.
+When traveling to the Land of white elephants, Yam Talay is food that tourists want to eat.
+Besides the exceptional taste, it is also a healthy food as it brings many nutritional values to the body.
 A miniature seafood feast appears on this salad plate with squid, shrimp, crabmeat, mussels, and scallops.

 Onions, rice noodles, and tomatoes added to the recipe will upgrade the flavor of the dish.
 When chewing Yam Talay, the seafood and accompanying components blend, and you will feel the distinctive taste of fish sauce in this food.

 There are 4 different salad preparation methods in Thai cuisine, including yam, tam, lap, and phla.
 You can find several different yam salad variations besides yam talay, like yam thai, yam kung ten, yam salat, and more.